iperx/Blog-Django-Bootstrap/README.md

 # Blog-Django-Bootstrap
 ## Description
 This django project is made for educational purposes.
-It contains: implementation of CRUD operations for posts and tags, pagination, slugs, simple search engine and snippets.
+It contains: implementation of CRUD operations for posts and tags, authentication, pagination, slugs, snippets.

 * Python version is 3.9.13
 * Frontend framework - Bootstrap v4.5.2